 http://$YOURIP/dashboard.
 The user name is

 admin.
 The password can be found in the file

 /root directory of the control node.

-Now that your single node OpenStack instance is up and running, you can read on about running an instance, configuring a floating IP range, configuring RDO to work with your existing network, or about expanding your installation by adding a compute node.
+Now that your single node OpenStack instance is up and running, you can read on about configuring a floating IP range, configuring RDO to work with your existing network, or about expanding your installation by adding a compute node.